lcancado/Assessment_Literacy/README.md

   * About 5 minutes

 ###Learning Objectives
-After completing the module the reader should know:
+After completing the module, the reader should:

-  * the difference between norm- and criterion-referenced tests and score interpretation
+  * understand the difference between norm- and criterion-referenced tests and score interpretation
-  * the appropriate interpretation of norm-referenced scores
+  * know the appropriate interpretations of norm-referenced scores
-  * the definition of norm group
+  * know the definition of norm group
-  * the appropriate interpretation of criterion-referenced scores
+  * know the appropriate interpretations of criterion-referenced scores
-  * how cut scores are established
+  * know how cut scores are established
-  * the advantages and limitations of each type of interpretation
+  * know some of the advantages and limitations of each type of interpretation